-- the introduction of monthly connections surgeries to enable new connections customers to discuss their specific projects with representatives of the Company; - building on the introduction of the interactive voice response system in the customer relations centre in order to take advantage of the latest developments in automatic messaging and to enable the provision of an improved service to customers during power cuts, including text and voice-message updates; - launching a new website offering so that customers can self-serve on several service lines and obtain information on power cuts via a smart phone application; - improving the accuracy of the times estimated for the restoration of supply during power cuts that are provided to customers; - continuing to improve under-performing parts of the distribution network by identifying "hot spots" and taking specific action to address the issues in those areas; - maintaining the priority services register so that the Company is aware of people with disabilities or special needs, who may be affected by power cuts and can take appropriate action to assist those people in such circumstances; - undertaking a programme to reduce the number of instances in which the Company fails to meet an electricity guaranteed standard of performance; - undertaking a training programme to provide employees from other parts of the Northern Powergrid Group with the tools and skill sets to handle calls regarding power cuts during periods of peak call demand and supporting that process with the implementation of new voice-over-internet-protocol technology; and
+- monthly connections surgeries to enable new connections customers to discuss their specific projects with representatives of the Company; - further development of the interactive voice response system in order to deliver the benefits of automatic messaging and to enable the provision of an improved service to customers during power cuts, including text and voice-message updates; - extending the range of its stakeholder engagement to include groups active in the area of fuel poverty and to increase joint initiatives with other utility companies; - an online community to facilitate discussion among stakeholders regarding the Company's services and to provide a dedicated web area so that stakeholders can influence the Company's policies and priorities and also maintain contact with the Company; - developing customer relationship management information technology and social media and website services to provide more accurate information to customers, particularly in respect of estimated times for the restoration of supply during power cuts and to engage more effectively with and receive feedback from customers.
+In that respect, the Company was the first in the electricity distribution industry to provide the facility for customers to order certain services online themselves; - improvements to the reliability of under-performing parts of the distribution network by identifying "hot spots" of particularly poor network performance and taking specific action to address the issues in those areas; - maintaining and promoting the priority services register so that the Company becomes aware of people with disabilities or special needs who may be affected by power cuts so that it can take appropriate action to assist those people in such circumstances, engaging the support of the Red Cross where appropriate; and completing a substantial training programme to provide employees from across the Northern Powergrid Group with enhanced customer service awareness and the tools and skills needed to handle power cut calls during periods of peak call demand.